Pre-existing Condition Insurance Plan: Current Status of Pre-existing Condition Insurance Plans under ACA

-Pre-existing Condition Insurance Plan for Non-US Citizens in USA
+Pre-existing Condition Insurance Plan for non–US citizens in the United States

 There are several short term medical plans which cover uninsured non-US citizens who are visiting or living in the United States that cover pre-existing conditions.
 As opposed to traditional short term health insurance plans, these policies cover all pre-existing conditions.
 These plans cover more than typical acute onset of pre-existing condition plans.
 Pre-Existing coverage policies for non-US Citizens are known as short term "Full Pre-Existing" coverage policies.
 Full Pre-Existing coverage plans cover all pre-existing conditions with no look back period.

 Full Pre-Existing policies may cover in-patient, out-patient, and specialist care related to the worsening of a pre-existing condition.
 However, unlike the ACA, they do not provide any preventive or maintenance care for pre-existing conditions.
 For insured members already undergoing care for a pre-existing conditions, these plans provide no coverage.